-During the past 3 months, much of the angst from employers about productivity levels or communication issues has been quashed.
+Over the last 6 months, much of the angst from employers about productivity levels or communication issues has been quashed.
 Supported by increasingly sophisticated technology, worker productivity during lockdown has risen by as much as 47% according to some surveys.
 As a result of our own success, we now have an opportunity to reimagine the way we work.
 Lockdown will become the prototype for new workplace models that support and empower the modern-day worker.

 What happens next is the subject of much speculation.
 Will companies scrap their real estate altogether or will they opt for something smaller and more flexible?
 How will companies continue to support their staff as new working conditions bring additional pressures and challenges?
 Whatever the answer, companies need to be thinking about this now.
 Any procrastination could prove costly.

 To help businesses navigate the changing landscape of the workplace environment, we explore some of the possible outcomes for office-based workers in the UK and the implications these may have on the role of the employer.

 6 months in and the dust is beginning to settle.
 After the initial adrenaline surge, many companies are now taking stock of their situation and using this time to examine their office space.
 Do they really need as much space as they’re currently paying for?
 If their employees can successfully work from home and are happy to do so, the answer to this is ‘probably not’.